evanharmon/in-mono/headspace/aws/aws-eks-networking-vpc.md

 ## Limitations
 - you can run out of IP's for nodes / pods as they eat up via ENIs
+- only 2 ENI's exist for controlplane, so only can handle 1 AZ failure!!

 ## Example IP limitations
 `10.0.1.0/24` - 250 Usable IP addresses